-- Arrange for bells and announcements to be silenced on test day. - Be sure to schedule lunch for students after testing concludes. - Review the schedule of classes that would normally meet in the rooms you have identified for testing. - For test day, the school may need to cancel or relocate classes and/or schedule study halls, field trips, practice testing, or other activities for students not testing. - Create a list of test day activities or assignments for nontesting students.
+- Arrange for bells and announcements to be silenced on test day. - Be sure to schedule lunch for students after testing concludes (if not providing an optional lunch break for 1-day test takers). - Review the schedule of classes that would normally meet in the rooms you have identified for testing.

+- For test day, the school may need to cancel or relocate classes and/or schedule study halls, field trips, practice testing, or other activities for students not testing. - Create a list of test day activities or assignments for nontesting students.
 A few days before test day, share with staff, post in offices, and create individual room signs for display in all affected classrooms.